 Then again, Claus is pretty impatient, and Ninten doesn't really have many 'no's in him.
 He only nods twice, fast, and takes just one long step inside, looking ready to bolt right back out.
 All the while, Claus gives him a measuring look.

 He clears his throat; oblivious, Claus supposes.
 "So aren't you, um… gonna go with them?"
 He asks.
 Claus' eyes instantly drift elsewhere, silent.
 "I mean, I didn't see them going out anyway…"

 "Neither did I," Claus responds, looking up.
 "Lucas left a note."

-"Nothing."
-Claus flashes him a smile before turning to look at his reflection in a small mirror nailed to the wall.
+Claus just flashes him a smile before turning to look at his reflection in a small mirror nailed to the wall.
+He promptly decides that kind of look doesn't go with himself at all.
 "Just messing with you."

 Done adjusting his hat backwards, Ninten's hand drifts down to fiddle with his bandana.
 "Say, Claus… can I ask you something?"

 "I suppose so," Claus replies, impassive except for a few rapid blinks at the other's change of tone.

 "What's up with you and, uh…" the black-haired boy doesn't miss the impatient look he's given, then.
 "Y'know, Ness?"